almondtools/stringbench/README.md

 Interpretation of the [results of 2015-12-06](benchmarkresults/result-2015-12-06.txt?raw=true)
 -------------------------------------------
 * Participating: SDK, SC, SS, AC
+* (AC) AhoCorassic is remarkably fast with many patterns, but in this setup it is not reliable: The results for patterns/samples deviate from those returned by other algorithms (even the naive brute force ones).
+Therefore it will be excluded from the benchmark until the source of this deviation is clarified
+* It gets obvious that the benchmark setup is not fair: Patterns are generated as substrings from the sample, which ensures that at least one match could be found.
+Brute force algorithms based on backtracking will match this pattern very quick.
+In scenarios with large alphabets such brute force algorithms will probably backtrack only small distance.
+Real random data would probably penalize brute force algorithms compared to the current setup.
 * Single Pattern
   * (SDK) Simple `String.indexOf` dominates the region of small patterns with small alphabet
   * (SC) ShiftAnd performs good for small alphabet size and smaller patterns
   * (SC) BNDM performs good for small alphabet size and larger patterns
-  * (SC) Horspool/(SDK) `Pattern.compile/Matcher.find` work best for middle alphabet size and smaller patterns
-  * (SC) Horspool/(SC) Sunday and `Pattern.compile/Matcher.find` cover the region of large alphabets and large patterns
+  * (SC) Horspool/(SC) Sunday/(SDK) `Pattern.compile/Matcher.find` cover the region of large alphabets and large patterns
 * Multi Pattern
-  * (SDK) Simple `String.indexOf` dominates the region of few patterns of small alphabet and size
+  * (SDK) Simple `String.indexOf` dominates the region of few patterns of small pattern size
   * (SC) SetHorspool performs best for few patterns of large alphabet and size
+  * (SC) AhoCorasick performs best for more patterns of small alphabet and size
-  * (SC) WuManber performs best for long patterns with small alphabets
+  * (SC) WuManber performs best for more patterns of medium alphabet and size
-  * (SC) SetBackwardOracleMatching performs best for many long patterns with large alphabets
+  * (SC) SetBackwardOracleMatching performs best for more patterns with large alphabets